dotnet/runtime/docs/design/libraries/LibraryImportGenerator/Compatibility.md

   - No optimization for stack allocation will be performed.
 Marshalling will always allocate through `AllocCoTaskMem`.

 The p/invoke source generator does not provide an equivalent to using `CharSet.Auto` in the built-in system.
 If platform-dependent behaviour is desired, it is left to the user to define different p/invokes with different marshalling configurations.
+Similarly, `UnmanagedType.LPStr` will only mean ANSI rather than ANSI on Windows and UTF-8 on non-Windows. `UnmanagedType.LPUTF8Str` or `StringMarshalling.Utf8` can be used for UTF-8 and it is left to the user to define different p/invokes if platform-dependent behaviour is desired.

 ### `bool` marshalling